aai-institute/tm-transferlab/README.md

   * Macros and accompanying scheme code for numbered marginal notes.
 When using the package, `marginal-note` is numbered and `marginal-note*` unnumbered.
   They are variants from each other so it is possible to switch easily.
+  * Macros for figures completely contained in the margin: `marginal-figure` and `marginal-figure*`.
+  * Placement of captions in the margin for the standard `big-figure` and `big-figure*`.
-  * A `wide-figure` macro extending beyond the body of the text to occupy the full width of the page, minus the exterior margins.
+  * A `wide-figure` macro extending beyond the body of the text to occupy the full width of the page, minus the exterior margins, and an unnumbered `wide-figure*` variant.

 # Known issues